Christmas Cooking with Kids

 ~This post may contain affiliate links and I'll earn a small commission if you shop through them.
 There is no extra cost to you.
 This is how we help support our family and continue to bring you amazing content.
 To learn more see the affiliates disclosure here.~

-Make sure that you keep the focus on fun, as these kinds of skills will be picked up subconsciously by your child's brain.
+Tip: Keep the focus on fun.
+Skills and confidence will grow naturally without turning every moment into a lesson.
 Turning it into a lesson may turn them off cooking.
 So many more benefits of cooking with kids.

 Christmas cookie dough